 Applications from international students are welcomed.
 Dominican College is served by three major international airports: J.F.K.
 International Airport and LaGuardia Airport in New York and Newark Liberty Airport in New Jersey.
 International students follow the same application procedures as those indicated above.
 All applicants must submit certified translations and evaluations of all prior secondary and collegiate academic records on a course-by-course basis from an organization like the World Education Services.
-In addition, scores from the Test of English as a Foreign Language (T.O.E.F.L.) must be submitted from all applicants from non-English speaking countries.
-Information and registration forms can be obtained from the T.O.E.F.L.
+In addition, scores from the Test of English as a Foreign Language (T.O.E.F.L.) must be sub-formation and registration forms can be obtained from the T.O.E.F.L.
 Program, Educational Testing Service, Princeton, N.J.
 08540 or visit the T.O.E.F.L. website for up-to-date information at: www.toefl.org.
 A minimum score of 550 on the traditional paper test, 213 on the computer-based T.O.E.F.L.
 (C.B.T.) or 80 on the Internet Based Test (I.B.T.) is required for admission.